mapeditor/tiled/docs/manual/export.rst

 tile objects also flipping and scaling is supported (though flipping in combination with rotation doesn't appear to work in GameMaker).

+.. raw:: html

+   <div class="new">New in Tiled 1.1</div>

+The following custom properties can be set on objects to affect the exported instance:

+* float ``scaleX`` (default: derived from tile or 1.0)
+* float ``scaleY`` (default: derived from tile or 1.0)
+* int ``originX`` (default: 0)
+* int ``originY`` (default: 0)

+The ``scaleX`` and ``scaleY`` properties can be used to override the scale of the instance.
+However, if the scale is relevant then it will generally be easier to use a tile object, in which case it is automatically derived from the tile size and the object size.

+The ``originX`` and ``originY`` properties can be used to tell Tiled about the origin of the object defined in GameMaker, as an offset from the top-left.
+This origin is taken into account when determining the position of the exported instance.

 .. hint::

-   Of course setting the type manually for each instance will get old fast.
-Since Tiled 1.0.2, you can instead use tile objects with the type set on the tile.
+   Of course setting the type and/or the above properties manually for each instance will get old fast.
+Since Tiled 1.0.2, you can instead use tile objects with the type set on the tile, and in Tiled 1.1 you can also use :doc:`object templates <using-templates>`.

 .. raw:: html